scalacenter/advisoryboard/attendees.md

 The Scala Center Advisory Board meets every quarter.

-Meeting are typically by videoconference, but sometimes physical when a convenient opportunity arises for a majority of attendees, for example at a Scala conference.
+Meeting are typically by video-conference, but sometimes physical when a convenient opportunity arises for a majority of attendees, for example at a Scala conference.
 We aim to meet in-person at least once a year.